longest tunnel in the world

-I was a huge Tiny Toon Adventures fan back in the early 90s.
-One episode I remember vividly entailed Hampton Pig's family going on a trip to Happy World Land—in this case, as is usually true in travel, the journey was more important than the destination.
+If you were a fan of Tiny Toon Adventures back in the early 90s, you might remember an episode that entailed Hampton Pig's family going on a trip to Happy World Land.
+In this case, as is usually true in travel, the journey was more important than the destination.

-Specifically, the fact that Hampton's father wanted to save on air conditioning while driving through the scorching desert, a circumstance made even more agonizing when the family decided to follow superstition by holding their breath through an impossibly long tunnel.
+Specifically, the fact that Hampton's father wanted to save on air conditioning while driving through the scorching desert, a circumstance made even more agonizing when the family decided to follow superstition by holding their breath through what seems to be the longest tunnel in the world.

 How Long is Lærdal Tunnel?

 At 24 kilometers or just over 15 miles in length, Norway's Lærdal Tunnel is the longest tunnel in the world.
-Assuming no traffic, it takes about 18 minutes to drive through the tunnel if you're going the speed limit of 80 km/hr.
+Assuming no traffic, it takes about 18 minutes to drive through this road tunnel if you're going the speed limit of 80 km/hr.

 History of the Lærdal Tunnel